 All of the above seem like a hack or a misuse of scrum.
-The problem is that we have to fit stories into boxes called sprints.
-I have seen teams waste enormous time on debating the above.
-Why not just do the most important thing first and keep the backlog prioritised?
+The problem is that we have to fit stories into boxes called sprints and I have seen teams waste enormous time on debating the above approaches.

 Let us say you have a sprint of 14 days.
 But the feature you will be working on takes about 21 days (1½ sprint).
 You can release nothing useful after the first 14 days.
 Why not plan for 21 days, or just prioritise everything and release it when it is done.
-Why do we need 2 (1½) cycle to complete something that would naturally take 21 days?
-What I have seen is that the team makes some arbitrary goal of "We want to demo the front end but everything will be stubbed".
+Why do we need 2 (1½) cycles to complete something that would naturally take 21 days?
+What I have seen is that the team makes some arbitrary goal of "We want to demo the front end but everything will be stubbed on the backend".
 It is great to demo things, but let not kid ourselves, the goal is deliver this to the customer.
-At the end of each cycle in scrum you should be able to deliver something.
-I know you can change your cycle from 14 days to 21 for a single sprint, again I rarely see teams do this.
+At the end of each cycle in scrum you should be able to deliver something meaningful.
+I know you can change your cycle from 14 days to 21 for a single sprint, again I rarely (never?) see teams do this.